sfigg/commercialization-public/docset/manufacture/sxs/oem-deployment-of-windows-10-for-desktop-editions.md

         Copy E:\StartLayout\layoutmodification.xml c:\recovery\OEM

-1. Run scanstate to gather app and customizations.
+1. Run ScanState to gather app and customizations.

     If you use an **x64** Windows 10 image: